Betty Driver: Personal life

-Lew Levisohn, the husband of Driver's good friend Winifred Atwell, once told Driver that he had punched Peterson after discovering an affair Peterson was having.
-Driver said to Lew, "Good".
-Driver and her husband moved to South Africa but she returned a few months later, penniless, ending the marriage after seven years because of her husband's various infidelities.
-She was in such a bad financial state that her sister had to send her money to allow her to return home to the UK.
+Lew Levisohn, the husband of Driver's good friend Winifred Atwell, once told Driver that he had punched Petersen after discovering an affair Petersen was having.
+Driver responded by saying "Good".
+Driver and her husband moved to South Africa, but she returned a few months later, penniless, ending the marriage after seven years because of her husband's various infidelities.
+She was in such a bad financial state that her sister had to send her money to allow her to return home to the United Kingdom.

+Although the couple separated after six years, in October 1959, they were legally married until 1970.
+On 11 March 1970, Driver was awarded a decree nisi in an undefended lawsuit at Salford Divorce Court.
+She alleged desertion against her husband, and he was ordered by the judge to pay the costs of the lawsuit.

+Following the breakup of her marriage, Driver lived with and cared for her sister Freda until Freda's death in December 2008.
+The sisters lived in Mellor, Cheshire, before moving to Hale Barns in Greater Manchester.
+They latterly lived in nearby Bowdon.